midfingr/obx_2016/README.md

 Featuring Openbox and the Xfce4 Desktop for Arch Linux
 # Installation
 - install git via pacman (if needed)
-- in a terminal or console type:
+- in a terminal or console, type:
 - git clone https://github.com/midfingr/obx_2016
-- once downloaded, simple make the install executable:
+- once downloaded, simply make the install executable:
 - chmod +x obx_2016/ins
 - then run:
 - obx_2016/ins
-- follow the prompts (yes or no y/n)
+- follow the prompts (yes or no -- y/n)

 reboot when the installation is complete

 login with your user name via the lxdm display manager

+when logged in, remove the git folder from within your home folder: in a terminal type: sudo rm -rf obx_2016

 Thank you for downloading.
 Feedback is much appreciated. :)